Tips and FAQ for Hiring an Animator

 Here are a few resources to help you create a script for your animated video:

-How To Write An Animated Explainer Video Script
+How To Write An Animated Video Script

 Examples Of Explainer Video Scripts + How To Write A Script